Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool searches bank connectors by name and returns specific fields including connector id, access type, audience, and connect_url.
-It distinguishes itself by noting it should be called before connecting, setting it apart from sibling tools like connect.
+The description clearly states that the tool searches bank connectors by name, returns specific fields like connector id, access type, audience, and a ready connect_url.
+It explicitly says to call this BEFORE connecting, distinguishing it from sibling tools like 'connect' or 'openfinance_list_connections'.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.